RyanAGreen/website_tobemade/content/jobs/UNSW/index.md

 - I worked with [Prof. Katrin Meissner](https://katrinmeissner.org/) and [Prof. Laurie Menviel](https://scholar.google.com/citations?user=gHh0AfoAAAAJ&hl=en)

 - We analyzed seasonal sea-ice cover at the Last Glacial Maximum (LGM), to determine the most likely summer and winter sea-ice edge.
-Additionally, we constrained the mechanisms controlling sea ice in PMIP3 and PMIP4 models.
+Additionally, we constrained the mechanisms controlling sea ice in the PMIP3 and PMIP4 simulations.